pagkly/Zed/Investopedia3/How General Ledgers Work.md

 ## Learn More About the General Ledger

-For related insight into general ledgers, consider reading more about [double entry accounting](https://www.investopedia.com/terms/d/double-entry.asp).
+For related insight into general ledgers, consider reading more about [[double entry accounting]](https://www.investopedia.com/terms/d/double-entry.asp).

 ## Frequently Asked Questions